 Another thing I have learned through my travels is that “accessible” does NOT necessarily mean “convenient.”
 You will find accessible hotel rooms where the beds are so high you can’t get into them without help.
 Or curtain pull cords/chains located behind heavy furniture.
 Or night stands you can’t get to because there’s not enough space for you between the bed and the wall.
 The ADA regulates structures but not the furnishings, so don’t be surprised if you run into these sorts of things.
 Just politely speak to the manager and explain why the room setup isn’t practical for a wheelchair user.
 Use your experience to educate others when you can!

-I will admit that the bulk of my transportation experience with my scooter has involved rental cars and taxis.
+I will admit that the bulk of my transportation experience with my scooter has involved metros and taxis.
 However, I will share as much information with you as I can based on my own experience.

 If you’re traveling with someone or have the physical capability to drive, you can rent a car in most USA locations with hand controls.
 Most of the time, you will have to call the rental car company at least 48 hours prior to your arrival to request hand controls in your vehicle.
 They will let you know what cars in their fleet have hand controls, and it may not be in the vehicle class that you’re looking for, so try to be flexible if you can.
 I’ve had nothing but good experiences renting cars in the USA with hand controls.